oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Policies

-Currently the policies handling migration are in VDSM - the monitor thread which aborts a migration after a certain time of stalling and the downtime thread which is enlarging the downtime.
-The proposal is to move the policies to engine so the user can choose a different policy per VM.
-For this the following changes on vdsm are proposed.
+Currently the policies handling migrations are in VDSM - the monitor thread which aborts a migration after a certain time of stalling and the downtime thread which is enlarging the downtime.
+The proposal is to make the VDSM to fire events on migration stalling and to expose the settings of the migration parameters during migration.
+This way the engine will be able to implement number of different policies and also to expose the creation of the policies to user.

 *   Enrich the migrate verb so it will contain the following parameters
     -   Current parameter: